AdrianPanasiewicz/GNS/README.md

 **Likwidator Rocket - Ground Control System**

 This repository contains the source code for the Ground Control System (GCS) of the Likwidator Rocket project.
 The GCS is responsible for receiving, displaying, and saving real-time data from the rocket during flight.
-It also includes a mission abort system, which can trigger the emergency parachutes if the flight poses a threat.

 **Features**